ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/03-data-types.md

 except ValueError as e:
     print(f"Error: {e}")

-# Bad - forgetting that int() truncates floats
+# Bad - forgetting that int() truncates floats, it does NOT round them
 y = int(9.9)  # Result is 9, not 10

-# Bad - trying to use + operator with different types
+# Bad - trying to use + operator (we will discus this later) with different types
 try:
     result = "Age: " + 25  # TypeError: can only concatenate str (not "int") to str
 except TypeError as e: